 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Alternative Investment Fund Managers Directive EU The Directive came into force on 21 July 2011.
 Implementation by Member States is required by 22 July 2013.
 The Commission published the Level 2 Regulation (the implementing measures underling various parts of the Directive) (the Level 2 Regulations) on 19 December 2012.
 The Directive affects all EU managers of funds other than UCITS funds, and all non-EU managers of funds seeking to market in the EU (regardless of whether the fund is based in or outside the EU).
 Recent developments: At EU level, the Commission's Level 2 delegated Regulation creates a single rulebook for all AIFMs.
 The Level 2 Regulation will have direct effect and will be likely be incorporated by reference in Member States' rulebooks.
 At EU level, ESMA published its final guidelines on sound remuneration policies under the AIFM Directive on 11 February 2013.
-In the UK, the FSA published a consultation paper and draft new handbook rules on 14 November 2012.
-It will publish a second consultation paper in February 2013.
-In the Consultation Paper, the FSA stated that (i) the first date by which UK firms already managing or marketing AIFs before 22 July 2013 may submit an application for an AIFM authorisation or a variation of permission is 22 July 2013 and (ii) firms managing AIFs as at 22 July 2013 must be AIFMD compliant and have submitted an application for authorisation by 22 July 2014.
-The Treasury published a consultation paper on transposition of the AIFM Directive (with draft statutory instrument) on 11 January 2013. (continued on next page) Click here for a copy of the Directive.
+In the UK, the FCA has published two consultation papers and draft new handbook rules.
+In the first Consultation Paper, the FCA stated that (i) the first date by which UK firms already managing or marketing AIFs before 22 July 2013 may submit an application for an AIFM authorisation or a variation of permission is 22 July 2013 and (ii) firms managing AIFs as at 22 July 2013 must be AIFMD compliant and have submitted an application for authorisation by 22 July 2014.
+In the second Consultation Paper, the FCA has included draft perimeter guidance on (inter alia) its interpretation of the "marketing" concept under the Directive.
+The Treasury has published consultation papers on transposition of the AIFM Directive (with draft statutory instrument) on 11 January 2013 and March 2013.
+The Treasury has also published Q&As on the Directive, which provide welcome clarification on matters such as the application of the transitional provisions to non-UK and non-EU AIFMs.
+Continued on next page) Click here for a copy of the Directive.
 Click here for a copy of the Level 2 Regulation.
 Click here for ESMA's discussion paper "Key concepts of the Alternative Investment Fund Managers Directive and types of AIFM".
-Click here for the FSA consultation paper.
+Click here for the FCA consultation papers.
 Click here for the Irish Central Bank Consultation.
-Click here for the HM Treasury consultation.
+Click here for the HM Treasury consultations.
 Click here for the ESMA Remuneration Guidelines.
+Click here for the HM Treasury Q&A.